Waking Night Specialist Support Worker by Voyage Care

 - Premium overtime rates at an additional £1 per hour (Ts & Cs apply)

-Ideally you will have previous experience and have a care certificate as well.
-We provide a fantastic training and induction programme that will support you in your role.
-We are currently recruiting for our new service in Lowestoft where we support adults with learning disabilities and complex needs in a Specialist Behaviour Support Service (SBSS).
+For this role we would like previous experience due to this being a Specialist Behaviour Support Service (SBSS) but we will provide a fantastic training and induction programme that will support you in this role.

-You'll help the people we support to develop their independence in all aspects of everyday life.
+We will be supporting with transitioning to his new home on a 2:1 basis.
+Here you will develop his independence in all aspects of everyday life.
 This could include personal care, meal preparation, and taking part in hobbies & activities.
 You'll be out and about, enjoying life together and no single day will be the same.

 Our colleagues are amazing and make a difference to people's lives every day.
 We recognise their hard work and dedication by offering a rewarding pay and benefits package alongside our fulfilling roles.
 This includes: